vinisalazar/BioProv/paper/paper.md

 automatically capturing the provenance of workflow steps between different users and computing environments.

 ## W3C-PROV
-The W3C-PROV standard is endorsed by the [World Wide Web Consortium (W3C)](https://www.w3.org/Consortium), the leading global community for web standards.
+The W3C-PROV recommendation is endorsed by the [World Wide Web Consortium (W3C)](https://www.w3.org/Consortium), the leading global community for web standards.
 It divides provenance data into three separate views (\autoref{fig:w3c-prov}): the data flow view, comprised of **entities**, that are any physical, digital or conceptual *thing*; the process flow view, that focuses on **activities**, that are *processes* that happen over time and act upon or with entities, either by consuming, processing, using, or generating them; and the responsibility view, that concerns the assignment of **agents**